-2016 Performance Results and Actual Payouts.
-In the first quarter of 2017, the Committee reviewed and certified the Company s operating results and performance against the established adjusted EBITDA performance measure target and determined payments for each performance component as set forth in the chart below.
-The Company s 2016 results reflect better than estimated total enrollments and improved retention across most of our institutions as well as operating efficiencies at our teach-out campuses.
-The amount reported below for 2016 actual adjusted EBITDA performance varies from reported financial results due to plan design.
+2017 Performance Results and Actual Payouts.
+In the first quarter of 2018, the Committee reviewed and certified the Company s operating results and performance against the established adjusted EBITDA performance measure target and determined payments for each performance component as set forth in the chart below.
+The adjusted EBITDA performance measure target for 2017 was established, in part, based on our expectation of increased operating losses at our teach-out campuses as they wind down their operations.
+Execution and operational improvement in 2017 resulted in a year in which we generally exceeded our operational and financial targets.
+The Company s 2017 results reflect positive new student enrollment growth as well as improved retention trends within our University Group and continued elimination of expenses related to our teach-out campuses.
+The amount reported below for 2017 actual adjusted EBITDA performance varies from reported financial results due to plan design.

-Performance Measure Targeted AIP EBITDA 2016 Actual AIP Payout Percent Adjusted EBITDA (as calculated for AIP) \$33.5 million \$63.4 million 200%
+Performance Measure Targeted AIP EBITDA 2017 Actual AIP Payout Percent

+Adjusted EBITDA (as calculated for

+AIP) \$38.7 million \$71.2 million 200.0%

-^{} Adjusted EBITDA for purposes of the 2016 AIP (AIP EBITDA) is defined as the consolidated earnings of the Company from both continuing and discontinued operations, determined before (a) interest, taxes, depreciation, amortization, asset impairments, and (b) lease termination and unused space charges and legal settlements; and as adjusted (i.e., neutralized) for (c) the difference between actual legal fees and the estimated amounts used in determining Targeted AIP EBITDA; including such adjustment, if any, as may be made by the Committee.
-Actual AIP EBITDA was determined assuming target payments pursuant to the 2016 AIP.
+\ Adjusted EBITDA for purposes of the 2017 AIP ( AIP EBITDA ) is defined as the consolidated earnings of the total Company from both continuing and discontinued operations, determined before (a) interest, taxes, depreciation, amortization, asset impairments and non-operating miscellaneous income (expense), and (b) lease termination and unused space charges and legal settlements; and as adjusted (i.e., neutralized) for (c) the difference between actual legal fees and the estimated amounts used in determining Targeted AIP EBITDA; including such adjustment, if any, as may be made by the Committee.
+Further, actual AIP EBITDA is determined assuming target payments pursuant to the 2017 AIP.